Nile crocodile: characteristics, habitat and behavior

 General characteristics of the Nile crocodile

-Their skin is covered in thick, hard scales that offer protection and camouflage while in their aquatic habitat.
-They generally have an olive or dark green coloration on the upper part of their body that is combined with a lighter shade on their belly, which helps them blend in with their aquatic surroundings.
+The Nile crocodile is one of the largest reptiles alive today, with some specimens reaching lengths of over 6 meters and weighing more than 700 kg.
+However, these extreme sizes are not the norm; most crocodiles measure between 3,5 and 5 meters and weigh around 225 kg.
+Their skin is covered in thick, hard scales that provide protection and camouflage in their aquatic habitat.
+They generally have an olive or dark green coloration on their upper body, which blends into a lighter shade on their underside, helping them to blend in with their aquatic environment.
 Another notable attribute is their bite force, which is among the most powerful in the animal kingdom, with up to 22,000 newtons, capable of tearing apart its prey effortlessly.

 Geographic distribution and habitat